 | LIFE AT WSU | Student Services | Multicultural Affairs | Alternatives for Individual Development

-While the primary focus is during freshman year, however, the program offers additional to upperclassmen throughout their undergraduate experience, including academic assistance, individualized or group tutoring, assistance with budgeting/financial aid advising and cultural enrichment.
+Participation in the program begins with six weeks in AID's Summer Bridge Program held in June and July.
+The primary focus of AID's programmatic efforts is during a student's first year.
+However, the program offers resources to students throughout their undergraduate experience, including academic assistance, individualized or group tutoring, assistance with budgeting/financial aid advising, and cultural enrichment.

 Learn more about how you can become eligible for the Summer Bridge Program, where you can earn up to 12 credits.
 The following virtual sessions are available: